abhishektiwari98/CS5103/README.md

 3. Chose the requirement number that you want to execute/test.

 ## Tool Application
+I have used Sonarqube for static bug detection and code clone detection.
+SonarQube is an open-source platform created by SonarSource for continuous code quality inspection and static code analysis to find flaws and code smells in over 20 programming languages.
 ![alt text](docs/img/Test1.png)
 ![alt text](docs/img/Test2.png)

+The images below shows most code clone detections of Syestem.out as I used "System.out.println" for giving all the outputs.
 ![alt text](docs/img/Clone1.png)
 ![alt text](docs/img/Clone2.png)